 Myrjam, from the Netherlands, grew up attending a Roman Catholic Church and was raised in replacement theology.
 A little more than two years ago, she began to seriously consider prophecies about the end-of-days.
 This caused an “inner earthquake resulting in an deeper knowledge of God”.

-“I really felt obliged to look into it,” Myrjam told Breaking Israel News.
+“I really felt obliged to look into it,” Myrjam told Israel365 News.
 “This got me into a spiritual roller-coaster that completely consumed me and my husband.
 In the end, I had a deeper knowledge of the God of Abraham Isaac and Jacob.
 When you dive into end times, sooner or later you will run into Israel.”

 This powerful epiphany led to a search for the Torah roots of her faith.

 “My eyes were opened to a whole new beautiful world to explore,” she said.
 “That is Israel, the Jewish people, and God’s appointed times.”